Why should I consider a BI in Computer Science?

 - communicate the key issues, needs, potential options, and final solution to a challenge

-The core computer science elements of the BI in CS are nearly identical to the BS in CS, differing by adding a database class.
-Also, a class in computer networks is required in place of compilers and automata.
+The core computer science elements of the BI in CS are nearly identical to the BS in CS, differing by adding a database and networking class in place of compilers and automata.
 The objectives/outcomes include all of those from the BS in CS plus the following BI specific objectives:

 - BI CS Alumni are able to work in multidisciplinary teams both as member and as a team leader